|Nutritional Guidelines (per serving)|

 - 4 medium-sized eggs

-- Line a 22cm (8") round cake tin with greaseproof paper or baking parchment.
+Line an 8-inch round cake tin with greaseproof paper or baking parchment.